cwilvx/be-social-api/README.md

 # B-social backend

-(Work in progress) an educational social network for my campus.
-This repo hosts the Flask APIs serving the Be Social App
+This is a social media backend API built using Flask, Flask Restful and PyMongo.

-### Settting up locally
+### Setting up locally

 ```bash
 # for ssh users